Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Neural Models in Dialogue Systems

-The sequence-to-sequence model includes the vanilla model and attention-based model.
+The sequence-to-sequence models have the vanilla backbones and attention-based backbones.
 Vanilla models predict the target sequence based only on the last hidden state of the encoder and pass it across different decoder time steps.
 Such a mechanism restricts the information received by the decoder at each decoding stage.
 Attention-based models consider all hidden states of the encoder at each decoding step and calculate their importance when utilizing them.
-To compare the mechanism of Pointer Net and Attention, we present the equations explained in Section~\ref{RNNs and Vanilla Sequence-to-sequence Models} here.
-The decoder predicts the token conditioned partly on the weighted sum of encoder hidden states $d_i$:
+To compare the mechanism of Pointer Net and Attention, we present the equations explained in Section~\ref{RNNs and Vanilla Sequence-to-sequence Models} here again.
+The decoder predicts the token conditioned partially on the weighted sum of encoder hidden states $d_i$:

 Where $\alpha_{ij}$ is the normalized weight score:

 $e_{ij}$ is the similarity score between $s_{i-1}$ and $jth$ encoder hidden state $h_j$, where the score is predicted by the similarity model $a$: